 Pat’s attention to detail is evident in the production of the Best of America by Horseback series.
 She makes sure each episode is informative, educational, scenic, and is appealing to a broad audience.
 If viewers do not have horses, her goal is to still have them enjoy the beautiful scenery, wildlife and interesting information she tries to include in every show.

 This cowboy's singing and poetry career is full speed ahead.
-Del appears on many Best of America by Horseback episodes performing his original cowboy music.
+Del appears on many Best of America by Horseback episodes performing his original cowboy music and is now hosting and producing episodes on his own.
 His motto is, “come as you are, prepare to go away a little bit western.”
-Audiences everywhere will attest to this matter, having left Del's performance feel as if they had heard the bawling of the cattle and seeing amber setting of the sun themselves.
+Audiences everywhere will attest to this matter, having left Del's performances, they feel as if they had heard the bawling of the cattle and seeing amber setting of the sun themselves.

 With years of rodeo bareback riding experience Del is able to sing the ballads of the rodeo life with true emotion.
 He has years of horse training experience under his hat, and is a farrier by trade.
 Ranching is branded into his heart and soul, and spills out through his music and poetry.
 Del performs in person on many of our ride events.

 Co-Host, Filming Coordinator